composer/composer/doc/articles/plugins.md

 [running scripts manually](scripts.md#running-scripts-manually).

-If it is another type of plugin the best way to test it is probably using a [path repository](../05-repositories.md#path) to require the plugin in a test project, and then `rm -rf vendor && composer update` every time you want to install/run it again.
+If it is another type of plugin the best way to test it is probably using a [path repository](../05-repositories.md#path) to require the plugin in a test project.
+If you are developing locally and want to test frequently, you can make sure the path repository uses symlinks, as changes are updated immediately.
+Otherwise, you'll have to run `rm -rf vendor && composer update` every time you want to install/run it again.

 ## Using Plugins